freenode/web-7.0/content/news/2018-07-13-freenode-live-keynotes.md

 ## Chris Lamb
 Currently Project Leader of the [Debian](https://debian.org) GNU/Linux project and a member of Board of Directors for the [Open Source Initiative](https://opensource.org), Chris is a freelance computer programmer, author of dozens of free-software projects and contributor to 100s of others.
 He has been official Debian Developer since 2008 and is currently highly active in the Reproducible Builds sub-project for which he has been awarded a grant from the Linux Foundation's Core Infrastructure Initiative.
 In his spare time he is an avid classical musician and Ironman triathlete.
-Chris has spoken at numerous conferences including LinuxCon China, HKOSCon, linux.conf.au, DjangoCon Europe, LibrePlanet, OSCAL, All Things Open, SCALE, Software Freedom Kosovo, #freenode Live, FOSS'ASIA, and many more.
+Chris has spoken at numerous conferences including LinuxCon China, HKOSCon, linux.conf.au, DjangoCon Europe, LibrePlanet, OSCAL, All Things Open, SCALE, Software Freedom Kosovo, #trumpnode Live, FOSS'ASIA, and many more.
 You can follow him on Twitter [@lolamby](https://twitter.com/lolamby)

 ## Kyle Rankin
 Kyle Rankin is the Chief Security Officer at [Purism](https://purism.org), SPC and a Tech Editor and columnist at [Linux Journal](https://linuxjournal.org).